 - wow64cpu.dll – helps to switch the process from 32-bit to 64-bit mode.

 However, as we have already mentioned, people tend to complain about the size of the SysWOW64 folder.
-While in most of the cases it takes only a few gigabytes of PC's memory, several users have complained that C:\Windows\SysWOW64 is up to 40GB.
+While in most of the cases it takes only a few gigabytes of the PC's memory, several users have complained that C:\Windows\SysWOW64 is up to 40GB.
 As a result, the computer can start running slow or sometimes even crash down.

 There is a possibility that malware developers have misused the name of this system's component to help their malware to stay undetected.
-However, a full system scan with reliable anti-spyware or anti-virus program will help you determine the real intentions of this component.
+However, a full system scan with a reliable anti-spyware or anti-virus program will help you determine the real intentions of this component.
 However, you should not remove SysWOW64 if it is legitimate and part of the system, as it will simply break.
 If you are having troubles with the this subsystem, we suggest you scan the computer with ReimageIntego – it can fix various Windows issues automatically.

-SysWOW64 removal might be dangerous for the normal system's functionality since this is a legitimate folder used by the Windows operating system.
+SysWOW64 removal might be dangerous for the system's normal functionality since this is a legitimate folder used by the Windows operating system.
 If the scan comes up with a list of viruses, take care of them at first, reboot your computer and check your computer's state.
 If you can still find this folder after letting the anti-virus take care of malware hiding on your computer, you can be sure that it is safe.

 Malicious actors misuse names of legitimate files to hide their malware

-Since the executable files and DLLs can be found running in the background, users can spot the malicious program, e.g., cryptominer, on their computer.
+Since the executable files and DLLs can be found running in the background, users can spot the malicious program, e.g., crypto miner, on their computer.
 To prevent this from happening, cybercriminals have started using the names of legitimate files to help their viruses masquerade and avoid the termination.

 Researchers note that not every process running on the Task Manager is safe and you need to be concerned if the file takes a lot of space or uses a visible amount of your computer's CPU.
 It is highly advisable to scan the system with updated anti-spyware to check the trustworthiness of the file.